freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-18-rose-complex-types.markdown

 cd ${ROSE_BUILD}/tutorial
 make volatileTypeModifier
 ```
-And then run it, assuming that the input code has been named `volatile_ex.cxx`:
+And then run it with out input source code:
 ```.term1
 ./volatileTypeModifier volatile_ex.cxx
 ```